Reviewing the Index Advisor recommendations v14

 backend_pid 3506 are:

-The metrics from the view are calculated as follows:
+The metrics from the view are calculated like this:

 The gain metric is useful when comparing the relative advantage of the different recommended indexes derived during a given session.
 The larger the gain value, the better the cost effectiveness derived from the index weighed against the possible disk space consumption of the index.